Greenleaf (TV series): Episodes

 Ahead of its television premiere, on April 21, 2016, the series was renewed for a second season, which premiered on March 15, 2017.
 Season 2 returned with new episodes on a two-night premiere beginning on August 15, 2017.
 On August 7, 2017, the series was renewed for a third season, which premiered in a two-night premiere on August 28 and August 29, 2018 and ran until November 21, 2018.
 On September 19, 2018, the series was renewed for a fourth season.
 On May 3, 2020, OWN announced that a fifth and final season, which premiered on June 23, 2020.

 A one-hour special titled Greenleaf: Goin' Up Yonder premiered on June 16, 2020.
 A post-finale special titled Greenleaf: The Homegoing Celebration premiered on August 11, 2020.

 Reception

 The first season of Greenleaf received mainly positive reviews from critics, who particularly praised the acting performances of the series' lead actress, Merle Dandridge, as well as Lynn Whitfield and Keith David.
-On Rotten Tomatoes, the first season of Greenleaf has an approval rating of 79%, based on 18 reviews, with an average rating of 6.9/10.
-The site's critical consensus reads, "Immersed in a unique megachurch setting, Greenleaf is a juicy family soap bolstered by a provocative spirituality."
-Metacritic gave season one of the show a score of 68 out of 100, based on 20 critics, indicating "generally favorable reviews."
+On Rotten Tomatoes, the first season of Greenleaf has an approval rating of 81%, based on 21 reviews.
+The website's critical consensus reads: "Immersed in a unique megachurch setting, Greenleaf is a juicy family soap bolstered by a provocative spirituality."
+Metacritic gave season one of the show a score of 68 out of 100, based on 20 critics, indicating "generally favorable reviews".